The Latest (and Greatest) Litigation Cost-Control Strategy

 The ACC’s document does not mention one “lever,” however, that should be one of the first to come to mind for a general counsel in 2017 – namely, analytics.
 It’s common knowledge that data can provide great insight into business activity, and the legal profession is no exception.
 Lawyers, in fact, are now comfortable using analytics (from services like Ravel, Gavelytics and others) to help predict the outcomes of their cases.

 Legal bills are particularly susceptible to being mined for data- and analytics-based insights.
-That’s what we do at Brightflag, using our language analysis technology to drive down the external legal spend of our clients and helping clients understand what they are paying for each component task and phase of the matter, such as what has been spent on a motion and how was it resourced.
+That’s what we do at Brightflag, using our A.I. powered legal bill review technology to drive down the external legal spend of our clients and helping clients understand what they are paying for each component task and phase of the matter, such as what has been spent on a motion and how was it resourced.
 Ten years ago, they might have been concerned with the “levers” above.

 But today, no one should think about how limit litigation spending without also considering analytical tools.